RB-93/hello-world/README.md

 First Repository
 Myself Rohit Bhargava.
 I like to code, test, handle errors.
 I like C, C++, Java, Python and C#.
-I am ambitious in succeeding our goals one day.
+I am ambitious in succeeding my goals one day.